Name: Aaron

 Glass in Allegheny County who married a Rebecca Stewart.
 It seemed to make such

-a good story that the Glass and Stewart families were intermarrying, and therefore
+a good story that the Glass and Stewart families were intermarrying, and

+family as well!
 We spent dozens of hours before that theory fell apart!

 Finally,